-- have an estimated value of less than £350 - be included in the table on page 15
+- have an estimated value of less than £350 - be included in the table on page 17

-If we do not start the repair within the set timescale you have the right to arrange for an alternative contractor from our approved list of contractors to carry out the repair.
-You cannot use a contractor who is not on the Council's approved list.
+If we do not start the repair within the set timescale you have the right to arrange for a backup contractor to carry out the repair.
+Our alternative contractor is CGC.
+Their contact details are: